moby/moby/docs/sources/reference/commandline/cli.rst

     Remove one or more containers
-        -l, --link="": Remove the link instead of the actual container -f, --force=false: Force removal of running container
+        -l, --link="": Remove the link instead of the actual container -f, --force=false: Force removal of running container -v, --volumes=false: Remove the volumes associated to the container

 Known Issues (rm)
 ~~~~~~~~~~~~~~~~~